Typeform/ci-standard-checks/README.md

 ## Validate

-There's a [test.yml](.github/workflows/test.yml) workflow in the repo referencing `./` to test the acion itself.
+There's a [test.yml](.github/workflows/test.yml) workflow in the repo referencing `./` to test the action itself.
 This will be run to validate every PR. :white_check_mark:

 See the [actions